Well, Kaitlyn, you’ve done it now.

 Neuroscience and genetics have come of age at roughly the same rate.
 Both are tackling hugely interconnected systems that make little sense in pieces; despite this, they have mostly been studied as discrete components.
 Both lag behind historically established fields like chemistry, general biology (especially the various natural histories), and mathematics in that the core of the field has barely been described, but are still more comprehensive than more recent fields like data science/informatics and machine intelligence.
 As far as I know, though, a book like The Gene doesn’t exist for neuroscience.
 (Yet.)

-Format: nonficiton.
-Genre: life science, history.
+Subject: life science, history.
+Format: nonfiction.
 Rating: 3/3 and I require a top-quality PBS adaptation like Emperor of All Maladies got immediately

 Currently reading: Aeronaut’s Windlass, Jim Butcher, Pivotal Tuesdays, Margaret O’Mara, A Breath of Snow and Ashes, Diana Gabaldon, The Paper Menagerie and Other Stories, Ken Liu